REGISTRATION

 Each year over sixty organizations shared their products or services with our attendees.

-For a complete list of Sponsors that supported the 2025 LIFE Conference, please visit the Sponsor page by clicking the button below.
+For a complete list of confirmed Sponsors that will be supporting the 2026 LIFE Conference visit the Sponsor page at this link:

 The mission of the LIFE Conference is to be at the forefront of providing information, educational resources and opportunities for persons with disabilities, their families, caregivers, educators and providers.
 The primary goal of the LIFE Conference is to promote and support full community integration by focusing on the four areas of Legislation, Independence, Families, and Education.
 The LIFE Conference offers its attendees the opportunity to learn, network, and participate in sessions designed to share information with all participants, including policy makers and the general public.